What Is A Jumbo Loan?

 You must have sufficient income and credit history to qualify for a jumbo loan.

-*Generally set at $453,100, though this figure may be higher depending on your state and county.
+*Generally set above $647,200 for one-unit properties, though this figure may be higher depending on your state and county.
 Call for details.